joelibaceta/video-to-ascii/README.md

 ### Options

 **--strategy**
-Allow to choose an strategy to render the output
+Allow to choose an strategy to render the output.

 ![strategies](images/Strategies.png)

 **-o --output**
-Export the rendering output to a bash file to share with someone
+Export the rendering output to a bash file to share with someone.

 ![strategies](images/export.png)